 5. Public restrooms can be hard to find in Hawaii

-You’re in Hawaii, which is one of the safest tropical destinations to explore.
+You’re in Hawaii, one of the safest tropical destinations to explore.
 You’ll likely be out and about a lot.
-Once you get outside of tourist towns, public restrooms can be difficult to find.
+Public restrooms can be difficult to find once you get outside of tourist towns.

-This is particularly true on the less populated islands such as the Big Island and Kauai.
-If you need to find a restroom, try places like big box stores, grocery stores, fast food, etc.
+This is particularly true on less-populated islands such as the Big Island and Kauai.
+If you need a restroom, try places like big box stores, grocery stores, fast food restaurants, etc.

 6. Sacred spots in Hawaii